aychtang/vite-ts-react-tdd/README.md

 -   Each page will have its own test file where we describe any new behaviour as a test before we write it
 -   We then work on the new feature code and follow the red, green, refactor cycle of TDD
 -   Before a commit happens, all the tests and prettifier are run to validate a commit
--   As soon as the commit is merged into the main branch on GitHub, Vercel picks up the change and deploys the latest version
+-   As soon as the commit is merged into the main branch on GitHub, Vercel picks up the change and deploys the latest version to vite-ts-react-tdd.vercel.app